Flag of Alberta

 The flag of Alberta is an official symbol of the province of Alberta, Canada.
 In 1968, the provincial legislature authorized the design of a flag, adopting it on June 1, 1968.
 The flag has the proportions 1:2, with the provincial coat of arms in the centre of an ultramarine blue background.
 The shield's height is 7/11 that of the flag's height.

 The provincial colours, adopted in 1984, are blue and gold (deep yellow); they are also referred to as "Alberta blue" and "Alberta gold", appearing on the flag/shield in the sky/background and wheat background, respectively.

 In 2001, a survey conducted by the North American Vexillological Association (NAVA) placed the Alberta provincial flag 35th in design quality out of the 72 Canadian provincial, U.S. state, and U.S. territory flags ranked.
-Out of all Canadian flags, only Ontario and Manitoba ranked lower.
+Out of all Canadian flags, only those of Ontario and Manitoba ranked lower.

 Design

 The flag is the shield of the Coat of arms of Alberta on an ultramarine field, and is in a 1:2 ratio.
 The shield represents the natural resources and beauty of the varied Alberta landscape: the Rocky Mountains and their foothills, the grass prairies, and the cultivated wheat fields.
-St George's Cross is an allusion to the arms of the Hudson's Bay Company, which once controlled what is now Alberta.
+St George's Cross is an allusion to the arms of the Hudson's Bay Company, which once asserted exclusive trading rights in what is now Alberta.
 By the original flag act that introduced the flag, the shield "shall extend to seven-elevenths of the width of the flag".